 - (b) Connectivity between key natural heritage features and key hydrologic features is maintained, or where possible, enhanced for the movement of native plants and animals across the landscape; - (c) The removal of other natural features not identified as key natural heritage features and key hydrologic features should be avoided.
-Such features should be incorporated into the planning and design of the proposed use wherever possible; and - (d) The disturbed area of any lot does not exceed 25%, and the impervious surface does not exceed 10%, of the total developable area, except for recreational uses and nonrenewable resources, which are described and governed by sections 4.1.2 and 4.3.2 of the Greenbelt Plan.
-For golf courses, the disturbed area shall not exceed 40% of the site. - 5.1.1.2 Where non-agricultural uses are contemplated, applications for development shall demonstrate that: - (a) at least 30% of the total developable area of the lot will remain or be returned to natural self-sustaining vegetation; recognizing that Section 4.10.9 establishes specific standards for the uses described there; - (b) connectivity along the system and between key natural heritage features or key hydrologic features located within 240 metres of each other is maintained or enhanced; and - (c) buildings or structures do not occupy more than 25% of the total developable area and are planned to optimize the compatibility of the project with the natural surroundings. - 5.1.1.3 Mineral aggregate operations and wayside pits and quarries may be permitted in the Greenlands System subject to the policies in Section 4.10.9. - 5.1.1.4 An application for development or site alteration within 120 metres of a key natural heritage feature or key hydrologic feature, shall be accompanied by an Environmental Impact Statement, which identify a vegetation protection zone which:
+Such features should be incorporated into the planning and design of the proposed use wherever possible: - (d) The disturbed area of any lot does not exceed 25%, and the impervious surface does not exceed 10%, of the total developable area, except for recreational uses and nonrenewable resources, which are described and governed by sections 4.1.2 and 4.3.2 of the Greenbelt Plan.
+For golf courses, the disturbed area shall not exceed 40% of the site; and - (e) That notwithstanding policy 5.1.1.1(a) of this Plan, development and site alteration is not permitted within fish habitat, except in accordance with federal and provincial requirements. - 5.1.1.2 Where non-agricultural uses are contemplated, applications for development shall demonstrate that:

-Comment [AF18]: Policy obtained from Greenbelt Plan
+Commented [AF37]: Policy obtained from Greenbelt Plan